 A perfect honeymoon is a great way to start a marriage by building on new experiences and creating memories to celebrate your new family.
 With tonnes of places to explore in the Himalayas and lots of expenses before the honeymoon itself, it might get daunting to plan a honeymoon trip!

 You’re well aware of our love for the Himalayas, right?
-We plan on being your one-stop shop for anything in relation to a magical honeymoon in the Himalayas too.
+We plan on being your one-stop-shop for anything about a magical honeymoon in the Himalayas too.

 Let's quickly dive into the details:

 When it comes to deciding upon honeymoon in the Himalayas, you’ll be spoilt for choices.
 Of course, a honeymoon MUST be different from your regular vacations, and it should leave you with a feeling of fulfillment of some of your bucket list items.

 Whether you want to bungee jump with your significant other, experience river rafting, explore the often-forgotten-yet-oh-so-beautiful hamlets, or just laying back and understanding the meaning of time.
 In essence, you get to be the decider of your journey.

 The stress of wedding planning, greeting long-forgotten relatives, and meeting your new family is stressful at the moment.
 However, you’ll both be glad to have time to yourself and reflect on the magnitude of activities that unfolded in the days past.

 So, choose wisely, my friends, and consider your significant other and plan the most fabulous escapade!

 A Honeymoon with Adventure on mind

 Adrenaline seekers unite.
 When a couple enjoys the outdoors and that heart-pumping adrenaline, then, of course, you need to fill up your honeymoon with crazy activities.